-Made with pumpkin puree, pecans and the best spice combo for fall, this delicious and vegan pumpkin granola is just perfect for starting your mornings in a cozy way.
+Made with pumpkin spice, puree and pecans and, this homemade Pumpkin Spice Granola has no animal ingredients and is perfect for starting your mornings in a cozy way.

 - It's the perfect fall gift: wait for it to cool, fill a pretty jar with it and give it to your favorite person!

-- This pumpkin spice granola recipe has a good amount of fiber, protein and healthy fats, making it perfect for a satisfying breakfast or snack.
+- This recipe has a good amount of fiber, protein and healthy fats, making it perfect for a satisfying breakfast or snack.

 - 2 tablespoon of ground cinnamon,